Healthcare in Yorkshire: Commissioning

 The Vale of York CCG was put in special measures after it forecast a £6.3 million deficit in 2015-16.
 Non-elective admissions at York Teaching Hospital NHS Foundation Trust were 14% more than planned and emergency department attendances 17% more.
 There have been ongoing financial problems in York since the year 2000.

 Harrogate and Rural District CCG decided in October 2016 that anyone who smoked or had a Body Mass Index of more than 30 would be referred to a weight management or smoking cessation service for six months before they would be considered for elective surgery.
 Ian Eardley of the Royal College of Surgeons said, "The policies for smokers and overweight patients that Harrogate and Rural District CCG intend to impose ignore the public outcry that surrounded similar plans."

 North Kirklees and Greater Huddersfield CCGs decided in January 2017 that they would stop most individual funding requests, and stop prescribing gluten-free products, sunscreens and multivitamins, hoping to save £750,000 over the next 18 months.
 The two CCGs started sharing the same chief officer, Carol McKenna, in October 2017.
 They were already sharing some other staff.

 The three CCGs in Leeds West, Leeds North, and Leeds South and East, with a joint population of 860,000 and more than 100 GP practices merged in April 2018.
 In 2020 they initiated an innovative advertising campaign with temperature-triggered advertising on bus shelters, urging people to safeguard their health with different messages for different temperatures.

 Primary care

-Out-of-hours services are provided by Humber NHS Foundation Trust (York), Yorkshire Doctors Urgent Care, Care UK (Rotherham), Yorkshire Ambulance Service, Local Care Direct (West Yorkshire and Craven), Nestor Primecare Services Limited (Hambleton, Richmondshire and Whitby).
+Out-of-hours services are provided by Humber Teaching NHS Foundation Trust (York), Yorkshire Doctors Urgent Care, Care UK (Rotherham), Yorkshire Ambulance Service, Local Care Direct (West Yorkshire and Craven), Nestor Primecare Services Limited (Hambleton, Richmondshire and Whitby).
 West Wakefield Health and Wellbeing Ltd is a Multispecialty community provider established in 2015.

 In January 2017 the clinical commissioning groups in Leeds agreed to suspend 80% of the Quality and Outcomes Framework targets for the rest of 2016/17.
 A similar strategy was adopted by NHS Wales.

 The Haxby Group, which operates from 11 sites in York and Hull, with a list of 60,000 patients was rated outstanding and praised for building multidisciplinary teams by the Care Quality Commission in 2019.